 Frequently inspect your foundation for cracks and fill them.
 Foundation can break down and shift over time leading to cracks.
 If you catch the cracks when they are smaller you will likely be able to seal them yourself, but once they get too large you will need to get professional help.
 You should also look into a basement waterproofing company to seal the floor underneath.

 Leak detection: Proactively check your gutters, sump pump, weeping tiles, pipes and any other drainage systems to make sure there is no blockage or leaks causing any problems and they are draining properly.

 Extenders that can fold up or swivel are recommended.

 Install underground drain pipes to reroute the water further away from your home.
 There is usually a drainage pipe that will make the water flow away from the house.
 Drainage systems can make a big difference.

 Have a flood control system installed between your house and the city sewer system.
 This will prevent water from the city’s sewer system from ever flowing back into your house.
 This can be very pricey, but it is a great solution.

 Manipulating the land around your home to reroute water, such as through installing catch basins or adjusting the grade of the land.
-This is another expensive option.